background image

 Ongoing Changes

-As mentioned, now that these monetary thresholds are tied to the CPI, you can expect these thresholds to change every 5 years.
-So, while the thresholds listed above become effective on July 1, 2020, your credit union should also expect additional changes to become effective on July 1, 2025, July 1, 2030, etc.
+As mentioned, now that these monetary thresholds are tied to the CPI, you can expect these thresholds to continue to change every 5 years.
+So, while the thresholds listed above become effective on July 1, 2025, your credit union should also expect additional changes to become effective on July 1, 2030, July 1, 2035, etc. Any bets on whether we still have checks and checking accounts around by then?

 Comments are closed here.